IPhone 15: Battery

 The iPhone 15 offers users up to 20 hours of video playback and up to 80 hours of audio playback, and the iPhone 15 Plus offers around 25 to 30% more, with up to 26 hours of video playback and up to 100 hours of audio playback.
+Consumer Reports noted a battery life of 53 hours for the 15 Plus version based on a robotic testing paradigm, placing as the longest battery life out of seventy-three smartphones tested (including newer iPhone models).
 Starting with iPhone 15, iPhone allows users to limit the battery charge level, in order to help with natural battery aging over time.

 Software

-The iPhone 15 and iPhone 15 Plus launched with iOS 17 and is compatible with iOS 18.
-They are also compatible with iOS 26.
+The iPhone 15 and iPhone 15 Plus launched with iOS 17 and are compatible with iOS 27.

-Apple announced that the iPhone 15 and iPhone 15 Plus as well as its predecessors especially the iPhone 14, iPhone 14 Plus, iPhone 14 Pro and iPhone 14 Pro Max are not compatible with Apple Intelligence released with iOS 18.1 in October 2024.
+Apple announced that the iPhone 15 and iPhone 15 Plus would not be compatible with Apple Intelligence, first released in October 2024.

 iOS 17 brought many new features, including Contact Posters to personalize specific contacts and satellite Emergency SOS for emergency situations.

 Consistent with the UK Product Security and Telecommunications Infrastructure regulation, it will continue to receive major software updates for a minimum of five years to at least 2028.